eric-qiangshen/AMD-code/README.md

 ## List of capabilities:

- - Concantenating the affine dynamics over a finite horizon and a finite number of model/member pairs
+ - Concatenate the affine dynamics over a finite horizon and a finite number of model/member pairs
  - Convert semi-infinite constraint to linear constraint by leveraging robust optimization
  - Implement double negation to find equivalence of the (non-convex) separability condition
  - Solve a mixed integer linear program (MILP) to get the separating input for set-membership identification